 - Native mobile app

-iSpring Learn is a perfect LMS for small businesses that want the flexibility to quickly create and deliver e-learning and blended training on a single platform that any team member can easily use.
+iSpring Learn is a perfect learning management system for small-scale businesses that want the flexibility to quickly create and deliver e-learning and blended training on a single platform that any team member can easily use.

 Rating: 4.7/5 from 147 reviews (Capterra)

 Easy LMS is built for any business, regardless of size, that wants to train and educate effectively.
 Easy LMS aims to be a user-friendly and easy-to-distribute learning management system.

 EasyLMS system originally began as an assessment and test building platform before pivoting into a full-featured learning management software, so as you would expect, the online exam builder is a standout feature here.
 With this tool, you can easily create stand-alone exams or embed them in the courses you’ve created in a built-in course builder.